Horlad/r3dir/README.md

 ### HTTPS limitations

-Due to limitations of wildcard TLS cerficates[link] which do not work with multipule wildcard domains(like `*.*.301.r3dir.me`) HTTPS domain-based redirection works with targets that are not longer that 63 symbols(maximum length of one subdomain) in Base32-encoded form.
+[Due to limitations of wildcard TLS cerficates](https://en.wikipedia.org/wiki/Wildcard_certificate#Limitations) which do not work with multipule wildcard domains(like `*.*.301.r3dir.me`) HTTPS domain-based redirection works with targets that are not longer that 63 symbols(maximum length of one subdomain) in Base32-encoded form.
 In addition, `--ignore_part` feature also is not available due to the limit.

 ## CLI tool